suleymanselim/ssBind/README.md

 * Overall minimization using gromacs with GAFF, CGenFF and OpenFF

 ## Installation (from source)
-You'll get the develop branch, which may be ahead of the latest release.

 ```bash
 $ git clone https://github.com/suleymanselim/ssBind
 $ cd ssBind